Here’s the link: www.martynfiction.com/InspectorKirby

 Kirby held up both hands.
 ‘Please.’

-Mr Cooper sat back and then forward again.
+Mr Cooper sat back and then forward again, perching on the edge of his seat.

 ‘Yet you’re here, so you don’t think it’s nothing.’

 ‘We’re just being cautious.
-We were contacted by her flatmate, Susie.’
-Kirby relayed a succinct account of the facts, what Susie had told him and the visit to the university.
+Her flatmate contacted us, Susie.’
+Kirby relayed a succinct account of the facts, what Susie had told him, and the visit to the university.
 ‘So I wanted to ask if there is anywhere you think she might have gone or anyone she might have gone to?’

 ‘Without her shoes?’